-Johann Sebastian Bach, one of the greatest composers of the baroque era, wrote a plethora of works for the Harpsichord, which are characterised by intricate, interweaving lines.
+Johann Sebastian Bach, one of the greatest composers of the baroque era, wrote many works for the Harpsichord, which are characterized by intricate, interweaving lines.

 It looks rather like a piano but has a distinctive, rather twangy tone, which is one of the archetypal sounds of the Baroque period.

 This is due to the strings being plucked by a trigger mechanism (whereas the strings are hit with a hammer mechanism on the piano).

 Meanwhile, the clavichord – a smaller, quieter relative of the harpsichord – was popular for use at home.

 Here’s a video of the harpsichord so you can hear its unique sound.

 Another type of keyboard instrument that was very popular during the baroque era was the Pipe Organ, a large instrument commonly found in churches.

 Bach, Handel, and many other composers wrote extensively for it, with the baroque period known as the ‘Golden Age’ for the pipe organ.

 It creates sound in a very different way from the harpsichord, with pitches produced when pressurized air is driven through pipes of various sizes.